ibm-cloud-architecture/CSMO-ICP/prometheus/federation/README.md

 .
 .
 .
-.
 ```
-Restart the Prometheus server, (I always tail the syslog to ensure proper startup).
+Restart the Prometheus server or run the command `curl -X POST http://localhost:9090/-/reload` to get Promethes to re-read the configuration.
+I always tail the syslog to ensure proper startup.
-You should see data from the endpoint note it may take up to a minute or two.
+You should see data from the endpoint (It may take up to a minute or two).

 This is a screenshot of our dashboard used to verify the health of Prometheus.
 ![PromHeatlh](/images/PromHealth.png)